Edouard94/Ophiocordyceps-nutans-study/README.md

 ## Overview

-Ophiocordyceps nutans is an entomopathogenic fungus that infects insects.
-This study uses museomics (genomic analysis of museum specimens) to investigate the species boundaries and phylogenetic relationships within the O. nutans complex.
+_Ophiocordyceps nutans_ is an entomopathogenic fungus that infects insects.
+This study uses museomics (molecular analysis of museum specimens) to investigate the species boundaries and phylogenetic relationships within the _O. nutans_ complex.

 ## Repository Structure